Cafes and restaurants

 Licence conditions

-Authorisations and extensions can help you customise your on-premises licence to suit your needs.
+Authorisations and exemptions can help you customise your on-premises licence to suit your needs.
 These could include extended trading hours or takeaway alcohol sales.

 See the Liquor & Gaming NSW website for more information about on-premises licences authorisations and extensions.